demayorconcept/Powerbi-Project/README.md

 ## Data cleaning
-The data cleaning process was performed basically on package table referencing only the pickup city and delivery city and the cleaning was performed to some cities that are outside nigeria because of the company restriction to foreign shipment
+The data cleaning process was performed basically on package table referencing only the pickup city and delivery city and the cleaning was performed to some cities that are outside nigeria because of the company restriction to foreign shipments

 ![]()

 ## Data transformation
 ## Data modelling
 ## Data Measures